tomasfaustin/project2_farmerslist/README.md

 ##INTRODUCTION

 Do you know where your food comes from?
 If you don't, you should!

 **FARMERSLIST** connects farmers growing organic and sustainable products with customers who can't get to the farmers markets or want to level up from the grocery store.

 **FARMERSLIST** allows the good folks growing food to post on a public forum in a way that let's their community know what's available, for how much, and where they can find it.

 Just remember, everything is negotiable, so haggle away!

 ##TECH USED

 *Ruby on Rails

-*ActiveRecord

 *HTML/CSS